 The aim of iGaming Ontario is to enter into agreements with operators, allowing them to offer online gaming experiences to residents of Ontario, so long as they are compliant with the new legal code and provincial law.
-One of the four iGO and AGCO’s market objectives is Consumer protection quoted on IGO website are 3 bullet points:
+One of the four iGO and AGCO’s market objectives is consumer protection quoted on iGO’s website in three bullet points:

 - Ensure safe and responsible play, and game integrity

 - Ensure compliance by private operators with applicable laws, including compliance with anti-money laundering rules and regulations and compliance with relevant privacy and information security laws

 A full list of the Registrar’s Standards for Gaming details what is expected of operators and what kind of rules and regulations are being enforced for iGaming in Ontario.
 These are largely based on existing standards of Ontario’s regulatory body, AGCO, and there are some key things to note for operators.

 Canada’s iGaming sector is also subject to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), which is regulated by the Financial Transactions and Reports Analysis Centre (FINTRAC).
 Although, iGaming Ontario has established a strict set of regulations, which go beyond the basic FINTRAC requirements.